 To protect staff and visitors, the Orkney Museum is closed to the public until further notice as part of efforts to help prevent infection by Coronavirus.
 We look forward to welcoming you at a future date.

 The Orkney Museum tells the story of Orkney, from the Stone Age, to the Picts and Vikings, right through to the present day.

-The Museum’s collection is of international importance and the archaeology collection, which includes artefacts and environmental material from all periods of the island’s prehistoric and early medieval past is recognised as being nationally significant.
+The Museum’s collection is of international importance and it has a changing temporary exhibition programme.
+The archaeology collection, which includes artefacts and environmental material from all periods of Orkney's prehistoric and early medieval past, is recognised as being nationally significant.

 Museum is closed for lunch - 12.30 - 13.30.